luismiguelcasadodiaz/CPP_02/README.md

 	this->setRawBits(static_cast<int>(roundf(value * (1 <<  _fracbits))i));

 ```

+Each constructor activates to true or false the flag attribute _i_am_int accordingly.
+I will use this flag to correctlry display the valut in the ofstream.

 #### Recovering the values
 In the opposite way, to translate the class's internal representation to an integer it is a straight 8 bits *right* shift.